Frequently Asked Questions

 Am I able to put my employer as one of my references for my application?

-It is fine to submit a letter of recommendation from your employer, but it is highly recommended that you have at least two letters from professors in your major subject.
+It is find to submit a letter of recommendation from your employer, but it is highly recommended that you have at least two letters from professors in your major subject.

 Statement of Purpose and Statement of Personal History